-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Russia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Russia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Russia.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in more than 185 countries around the world, quickly and painlessly.

 Russia is the largest country in the world by land area, spanning 11 time zones.
 The country is home to 144 million people, making it the 9th most populated country in the world.

 When negotiating terms of an employment contract and offer letter with an employee in Russia, it may be useful to keep the following standard benefits in Russia in mind: